sjinks/wp-two-factor-auth/readme.txt

 == Screenshots ==

 1. The admin login page.
-2. The admin login page when One Time Password button is clicked.
+2. The admin login page when the username and password is entered and an OTP is asked for.
 3. User settings page where they choose delivery type.
 4. Admin settings page.

 == Changelog ==
+= 4.3.2 =
+* You can now enter an email address instead of an username to generate an OTP email.

 = 4.3.1 =
 * Successfully tested in WP 3.8